 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Students will complete four Discussions in this course.
-The student will post one thread of at least 500 words by 11:59 p.m.
-(ET) on Thursday of each assigned module.
-The student must then post 2 replies of at least 250 words by 11:59 p.m.
-(ET) on Sunday of that same module.
+Discussions are collaborative learning experiences.
+Therefore, the student will complete four Discussions in this course.
+The student will post one thread of at least 500 words.
+Then, the student must then post 2 replies of at least 250 words.

 Language Analysis Research Application Assignments (3)

-Throughout this course, students will submit three Language Analysis Research Application Assignments.
-Discussion assignments are meant to foster a spirit of community and collegiality as scholars sharpen the acumen of their peers.
-In these assignments students will respond to a question or set of questions.
-Their response should include research in the field, and an application of this research into their present/future profession.
+Throughout this course, the student will submit three Language Analysis Research Application Assignments.
+In these assignments, the student will respond to a question or set of questions.
+His/her response should include research in the field, and an application of this research into his/her present/future profession.
 Each essay must be a minimum of 750 words and cite at least four peer-reviewed journals as sources for these research application assignments.

 Grammar in the Professions Project: Proposal Assignment

-This assignment requires students to choose how they will focus their final project and relay this to the professor so that there is clear understanding on the scope and aims of a student’s final project.
-For the final project, students have three options: 1) Grammar and Editing in the Professions, 2) Teaching Grammar in the Professions, and 3) Grammatical Research in the Professions.
+This assignment requires the student to choose how he/she will focus the final project and relay this to the professor so that there is clear understanding on the scope and aims of a student’s final project.
+For the final project, the student has three options: 1) Grammar and Editing in the Professions, 2) Teaching Grammar in the Professions, and 3) Grammatical Research in the Professions.

 Grammar in the Professions Project: Final Assignment

-This assignment will let students choose, to some degree, how to demonstrate evidence of their mastery over English grammar.
-Students will be provided options for this paper, and based on their degree program and/or vocational goals, they can choose the focus of the assignment that will best meet their educational needs.
+This assignment will let the student choose, to some degree, how to demonstrate evidence of his/her mastery over English grammar.
+The student will be provided options for this paper, and based on his/her degree program and/or vocational goals, the student can choose the focus of the assignment that will best meet his/her educational needs.
 Options include: "Grammar and Editing in the Professions," "Teaching Grammar in the Professions," and "Grammatical Research in the Professions."

 Quizzes: Exam (2)

-The Quiz: Mid-Term Exam will cover modules 1-4, while the Quiz: Final Exam covers material from modules 5-8.
-These quizzes have fewer than fifty questions.
-Students may refer to their notes and textbooks at any time during the assessment, but may take each of them only once.
-Students will have 90 minutes to complete the quiz exams.
+The Quiz: Mid-Term Exam will cover modules: weeks 1-4, while the Quiz: Final Exam covers material from modules: weeks 5-8.
+These quizzes have 42-46 multiple-choice, true/false, multiple answer, matching, short answer, and essay questions.
+The student may refer to notes and textbooks at any time during the assessment, but may take each of them only once.
+The student will have 90 minutes to complete the quiz exams.